Q-c7/monitoring-system/README.md

 This project may be used as a monitoring system for quantum processors that allows estimating their parameters based on the set of executed quantum circuits.
-Currently it is in a work-in-progress state with lots of drawbacks.
+Currently it is in a work-in-progress state with lots of drawbacks - typical embodiment of a "research code".
 However, it was enough to produce satisfactory results, as it will be shown in the article, which is going to be finished soon and then published (hopefully).